 What are the Responsible Seafood Innovation Awards?

-Now in its 11th year, the Responsible Seafood Innovation Awards recognize individuals and organizations finding new solutions to the challenges facing seafood.
-The competition has two categories – one for aquaculture and one for wild-capture fisheries.
+The Responsible Seafood Innovation Awards recognize individuals and organizations finding new solutions to the challenges facing seafood.
+The competition has two categories – aquaculture and fisheries.
 There are separate applications for each.

 What’s an aquaculture innovation?